 Banco de Chile is actually composed of three different banks: Banco de Chile, CrediChile, and EdwardsCiti.

+SAP will deliver separate apps for each of the three banks.
+The code and functionality for each of the three banks will be almost identical, but the colors and logos will change.
+The bank will need to send each of these different apps to the respective app store.

 Customer Segments

 The bank has different groups of customers, which are called ‘Segments’.
 The two segments of interest to this application are VIP customers and standard customers.
 VIP customers have different options available to them.
 The application will receive the customer’s segment ID in the web service for login.
 The application will keep this Segment ID in the session to use to hide or show the relevant options.

+Deliverables

+SAP will deliver a single ZIP file to Banco de Chile.
+In addition to containing the Mobiliser core, it will contain the 9 different versions of the application, which are as follows:

+An installable app for Android, styled for Banco de Chile, as an APK file.

+An installable app for Android, styled for CrediChile, as an APK file.

+An installable app for Android, styled for Citi Edwards, as an APK file.

+An installable app for iPhone and iPad, styled for Banco de Chile, as an IPA file.

+An installable app for iPhone and iPad, styled for CrediChile, as an IPA file.

+An installable app for iPhone and iPad, styled for Citi Edwards, as an IPA file.

+A WAR file containing a WAP application styled for Banco de Chile.

+A WAR file containing a WAP application styled for CrediChile.

+A WAR file containing a WAP application styled for Citi Edwards.

 Web Services for Banking